MichaelZaniewski/Healthcare-Project/Step By Step.md

--- What is the top insurance provider in the top 5 hospitals IN PROGRESS
+-- What is the top insurance provider in the top 5 hospitals
 ```
 SELECT *
 FROM